Buying real estate in Rio de Janeiro?

 Yes, the analysis of Rio de Janeiro's property market is included in our pack

-1) Rio de Janeiro's residential property prices are rising, with a 15% increase expected in five years
+1) Rio de Janeiro’s residential property prices per square meter are expected to rise by about 15% over the next five years

 The average price per square meter for residential properties in Rio de Janeiro is expected to increase by around 15% over the next five years.